Twistedmouse/Tristan-Fontanini-Portfolio-in-React/README.md

 <p>The purpose of this portfolio is to show case my work and the ability to work with different technologies.
 <br>Deployed websit: [deploy link]
 </br>
 <br>NOTE: Still needs work for responsiveness.
+(Currently not mobile responsive, tablet responsive but about page needs more work.)
 </p>
 ---